prystupa/hyperledger-fabric-first-app/README.md

 ```sh
 hyperledger-fabric-first-app $ ./scripts/02-generate-channel-config.sh
 ```
+This command runs configtxgen (5 times) to generate:
+- orderer genesis block
+- channel creation transaction
+- anchor peer update transactions (one for each organization)

-This command runs configtxgen (twice) to generate orderer genesis block and channel creation transaction and stores them on your local drive in .volumes/channel-config.
+and stores them on your local drive in .volumes/channel-config.